 Prior to European Conquest, in these islands lived people originally from northen Africa, in paleolithic conditions though with certain culture, religion and handicraft.
 Ancient inhabitants are known as guanches (a term that, whilst exclusively referring to the indigenous people of the island of Tenerife, has been extended to take in the former inhabitants of the archipelago as a whole).
 The first settlers who arrived on the Canary Islands wore skins, worked clay, gathered fruits and fashioned spearheads from sharpened volcanic rock.

-Religious aspects were also observed, when one of them die, they carefully mummify the dead body and then buried it.
+Religious aspects were also observed, when one of them died, they carefully mummify the dead body and then buried it.
 As was to be presumably expected, they were unable to sail.

 When the Spanish conquerors first arrived to Tenerife, the island was divided into nine "Menceyatos" (small kingdoms) and each of them had a Mencey (a monarch) who was advised by an old people assembly.
 The conquest of the Archipelago began in 1402 when Jean de Bethencourt and Gadifier de La Salle, in the name of His Majesty Enrique III, raided the islands of Lanzarote, Fuerteventura and El Hierro and they were annexed to the Castile Kingdom.
 Fernán Peraza did the same in La Gomera.
 Tenerife was the last one to be conquered by the Catholic Monarchs (Ferdinand and Isabella of Aragon and Castile).
 The fight was bloody.
 Spanish soldiers commanded by the adelantado (military and political governor) Alonso Fernández de Lugo were defeated in several battles, just like it happened in 1494, in La Matanza (northern Tenerife).
 One year later, Fernandez de Lugo came back with a new army to win in the battlefield.
 Some "menceyes" ally with foreign invaders.
 In 1496 Tenerife is finally conquered.
 It was the last one to surrender.

-While this happens in Tenerife, Christopher Columbus set sail from Palos (Huelva) with his ships to put in at La Gomera, before heading to what he believed was a direct sea route from Europe to discover the Americas.
+While this happens in Tenerife, Christopher Columbus set sail from Palos (Huelva) with his ships docking in La Gomera, before heading to what he believed was a direct sea route from Europe to discover the Americas.

 The Canary Islands and America have been closely bound together.
 The islands where a place which ships take on supplies before leaving to the New Continent.
 The "canarios" (inhabitants of Canary Islands) took active part as colonists at the new cities and nations beyond the Atlantic ocean.
 Montevideo or San Antonio (Texas) were founded by families who came all the way from the Canary Islands.